PlayrTBH/Management/README.md

 - `APP_REPO` – clone/pull from a Git URL instead of copying the current
   directory.
 - `APP_DIR` – installation directory (default `/opt/manage.playrservers`).
-- `APP_DOMAIN` – nginx server name (default `manage.playrservers.com`).
+- `APP_DOMAIN` – nginx server name for the management UI (default `manage.playrservers.com`).
+- `API_DOMAIN` – nginx server name for the public API (default `api.playrservers.com`).
-- `APP_PORT` – internal uvicorn port (default `8000`).
+- `APP_PORT` – internal management UI port (default `8000`).
+- `APP_API_PORT` – internal API port (default `8001`).
+- `APP_API_HOST` – bind address for the API service (defaults to `APP_HOST`).
 - `INSTALL_NGINX` – set to `0` to skip nginx installation.

-After installation the combined service runs as the `manage-playrservers` systemd unit and listens on `http://127.0.0.1:8000`.
-Publish `https://manage.playrservers.com` by proxying requests to the root of the backend and forward `https://api.playrservers.com` to `http://127.0.0.1:8000/api` (Cloudflare page rules or nginx both work).
+After installation the `manage-playrservers` systemd unit supervises both
+services: the management UI listens on `http://127.0.0.1:8000` and the public API listens on `http://127.0.0.1:8001`.
+Publish `https://manage.playrservers.com` by proxying requests to the management port and forward `https://api.playrservers.com` to the API port (Cloudflare page rules or nginx both work).
 Obtain TLS certificates for both hostnames before exposing them to the internet.

 Provision operator accounts from the server; self-registration is disabled: